-Investments in subsidiary companies, in which Monex, S. A. B. owns between 50% and 99% of capital stock, are valued by the equity method based on the financial statements as of December 31, 2022, including the share in the deficit of the investment in subsidiary companies, since that Monex, S. A. B. has incurred in legal obligations assumed on behalf of the former.
+Investments in subsidiary companies, in which Monex, S. A. P. I. owns between 50% and 99% of capital stock, are valued by the equity method based on the financial statements as of December 31, 2023 and 2022, including the share in the deficit of the investment in subsidiary companies, since that Monex, S. A. P. I. has incurred in legal obligations assumed on behalf of the former.

-Other permanent investments in which Monex, S. A. B. owns 50% of capital stock, are recorded at cost and through December 31, 2007, were restated by applying UDI factors.
+Other permanent investments in which Monex, S. A. P. I. owns 50% of capital stock, are recorded at cost and through December 31, 2007, were restated by applying UDI factors (see note 19).